rails/rails/guides/source/action_controller_overview.md

               friends: [ :name, { family: [ :name ], hobbies: [] }])
 ```

-This declaration permits the `name`, `emails`, and `friends`
+This declaration permits the `name`, `emails`, and `friends` attributes.
+It is
-attributes.
-It is expected that `emails` will be an array of permitted
+expected that `emails` will be an array of permitted scalar values, and that
-scalar values, and that `friends` will be an array of resources with
+`friends` will be an array of resources with specific attributes.

-specific attributes: they should have a `name` attribute (any
+The `friends` array should have a `name` attribute (any permitted scalar values
-permitted scalar values allowed), a `hobbies` attribute as an array of
-permitted scalar values, and a `family` attribute which is restricted
+allowed), a `family` attribute which is restricted to having a `name`, and a
-to having a `name` (any permitted scalar values allowed here, too).
+`hobbies` attribute as an array of permitted scalar values.
+TODO: do something about the 1, 2, 3, 4.

-### More Examples
+### Examples

+Here are some examples of how to use `permit` for different use cases.

-You may want to also use the permitted attributes in your `new`
+1. You may want to also use the permitted attributes in your `new`
 action.
 This raises the problem that you can't use [`require`][] on the
 root key because, normally, it does not exist when calling `new`: